bogdan/furi/README.md

 ## Contributing

 Contribute in the way you want.
-Branch names and other bla-bla-bla doesn't matter.
+Branch names and other bla-bla-bla do not matter.